-This publication provides information and comments on legal issues and developments of interest to our clients and friends.
+This Mayer Brown publication provides information and comments on legal issues and developments of interest to our clients and friends.
 The foregoing is not a comprehensive treatment of the subject matter covered and is not intended to provide legal advice.
-Readers should seek legal advice before taking any action with respect to the matters discussed herein. © 2016 The Mayer Brown Practices.
-All rights reserved.
+Readers should seek legal advice before taking any action with respect to the matters discussed herein.